WordPress Mail SMTP Plugin

 If an email fails to send via your Primary Connection, WP Mail SMTP will automatically route it through your Backup Connection and try to send it again.
 This means fewer missed emails, even when something goes wrong.

 Smart Routing enables you to send emails through different mailer providers based on custom criteria.
 Easily configure your Smart Routing conditions using dozens of pre-determined options, including the contents of the email Subject or Message, From or To addresses, or which plugin initiated the email, just to name a few.

 Using Smart Routing lets you choose the best mailer for each type of email you send.
 Select a transactional mailer to send out your eCommerce order confirmations, another mailer for your newsletter and marketing emails, and more!

 Selecting the best mailer for each type of email you need to send will improve your overall deliverability and make sure your emails arrive in users’ inboxes.

 Manage WordPress Emails and Notifications

 The Manage Notification feature gives you full control over which email notifications WordPress sends.
 This means you can disable different WordPress notification emails.
 Don’t want to receive emails when new users are created?
 No problem, turn it off.

 WordPress Multisite Network Settings

-For users running a multisite network, our network settings provide a centralized location to easily configure your SMTP settings for all sites, saving you time.
+For users running a multisite network, our network settings provide a centralised location to easily configure your SMTP settings for all sites, saving you time.